gpaumier/gp2/src/pages/wikimedia/2017 Movement strategy.rst

 After years of tensions between the Wikimedia Foundation and other actors of the Wikimedia movement, groups and individuals started declaring their intent to work together towards this future by `endorsing the direction <https://meta.wikimedia.org/wiki/Strategy/Wikimedia_movement/2017/Direction/Endorsement>`__.
 In less than a week, over 70 groups and organizations had already endorsed it; they had committed to participating in the next phase in good faith and to come to an agreement on roles, responsibilities, and organizational strategies that would enable the movement to implement that future.
 In the end nearly 100 groups and organizations signed on, representing an unprecedented alignment in the history of the Wikimedia movement.

-Cyndi Suarez from *Nonprofit Quarterly* wrote that "`Wikimedia's Strategic Direction Project is a Model of Democracy <https://nonprofitquarterly.org/2018/03/30/wikimedias-strategic-direction-project-model-democracy/>`__."
-Over at *Forbes*, Michael Bernick, describing "`The Power Of The Wikimedia Movement Beyond Wikimedia <https://www.forbes.com/sites/michaelbernick/2018/03/28/the-power-of-the-wikimedia-movement-beyond-wikimedia/#42557f8e5a75>`__," concluded that "[Wikimedia] gives us glimpses of what is possible in questioning hierarchies and gatekeepers—the creativity and energy unleashed, the involvement, the common ground possible—even as it continues to question and seek to improve its own structure."
-Ryan Merkley is fond of saying that "`Nobody does strategy like this <https://twitter.com/ryanmerkley/status/1260214328235622401>`__."
+Cyndi Suarez from *Nonprofit Quarterly* wrote that "Wikimedia's Strategic Direction Project is a Model of Democracy."\ [#NPQ2030]_ Over at *Forbes*, Michael Bernick, describing "The Power Of The Wikimedia Movement Beyond Wikimedia," concluded that "[Wikimedia] gives us glimpses of what is possible in questioning hierarchies and gatekeepers—the creativity and energy unleashed, the involvement, the common ground possible—even as it continues to question and seek to improve its own structure."\ [#ForbesBernick2030]_ Ryan Merkley is fond of saying that "No one does strategy like this."\ [#MerkleyStrategy]_

 And yet, it worked.

+.. [#NPQ2030] `Wikimedia's Strategic Direction Project is a Model of Democracy <https://nonprofitquarterly.org/2018/03/30/wikimedias-strategic-direction-project-model-democracy/>`__.
+Cyndi Suarez.
+Nonprofit Quarterly, March 30, 2018.

+.. [#ForbesBernick2030] `The Power Of The Wikimedia Movement Beyond Wikimedia <https://www.forbes.com/sites/michaelbernick/2018/03/28/the-power-of-the-wikimedia-movement-beyond-wikimedia/#42557f8e5a75>`__.
+Michael Bernick.
+Forbes, March 28, 2018.

+.. [#MerkleyStrategy] "`No one does strategy like this <https://twitter.com/ryanmerkley/status/1260214328235622401>`__."
+Ryan Merkley (@ryanmerkley).
+Twitter, May 12, 2020.

 Engaging a whole movement